 Dumplings are doughy balls of goodness that are cooked inside soup or stew.
-There are many ways to make dumplings.
-No matter how the dumpling dough is made, it is cooked by the stem from the soup making them moist and fluffy.
-When making Instant Pot Chicken and Dumplings, the dumplings are cooked in the stew.
-I LOVE homemade dumplings.
-So fluffy and delicious.
-You can also use pre made biscuit dough if you are short on time.
+They are cooked by the steam from the soup making them moist and fluffy.
+We cook our dumplings right in the stew.
+I LOVE them so fluffy and delicious.
+You can also use pre-made biscuit dough if you are short on time.

 After making this recipe, you might have leftovers you want to freeze.
 Luckily, this recipe freezes well.
-When you are ready to reheat the chicken and dumplings, thaw completely.
+When you are ready to reheat, thaw completely in the fridge.
 The best way to reheat chicken and dumplings is on the stovetop in a saucepan on low.

 Instant Pot Chicken and Dumplings